TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-tracer-bullet-snapshots.md

 I added an optional `snapshotId` argument to `query` and `addEntry`.
 The idea is that clients can specify the snapshot that they depend on.
 An updated `snapshotId` is returned if there's a more recent snapshot that the client should switch to.

+# Creating New Log Segments

+## Add Entry

+* If call succeeds we must have written new head of log, which means any new snapshot must have completed in historic log entries we already have.
+* Create new segment by forking off current log segment after snapshot

+## Sync Logs

+* Could be anywhere in the sync process
+  * Initial load, `query('snapshot','end')`, already covered
+  * Subsequent load, `query(curr, 'end')`.
+    * Snapshot id may be in log entry we already have.
+Same forking process as addEntry.
+    * Snapshot id may be in entry returned by query.
+Create new segment from that entry, like initial load.
+    * Snapshot id may be in entry beyond what was returned by query.
+Can continue sync so that we get everything and eventually pick up the snapshot, or ignore the entries in between and continue with `query('snapshot','end')`.